Murder of Yasuko Watanabe: Literature

 Noted nonfiction writer Shin'ichi Sano wrote a bestselling book, Tokyo Electric Power Co.
 Office Lady Murder Case (pub.
 2000) following this case.
-An appreciable segment of women in the workplace in Japan evidently identify with the victim's urge to "sell their bodies" as a reaction to difficult circumstances in their personal lives, dubbed "Yasuko syndrome", or Tōden OL shōkogun(i.e. TEPCO Office lady syndrome), the title of Sano's sequel (2001).
+An appreciable segment of women in the workplace in Japan evidently identify with the victim's urge to "sell their bodies" as a reaction to difficult circumstances in their personal lives, dubbed "Yasuko syndrome", or Tōden OL shōkōgun (lit.
+'TEPCO Office lady syndrome'), the title of Sano's sequel (2001).